June 2000 (Part 2)

 If one chooses to be a vegetarian, that is fine, but he should not complain about others who eat meat.
 What others choose to eat is their privilege, or problem.

 There is no Shaolin law forbidding one not to eat meat.
-Hence whether these schools refuse to recognize the law is irrelevant.
+Hence these schools refuse to recognize the law is relevant.
 Moreover, many of these schools do not belong to the Shaolin tradition.
 Even if there were such a law, these schools are not bound by it.

 One becomes a vegetarian because he chooses to.
 Hence, although it may be hard for a habitual meat-eater, it is not hard at all for a vegetarian to be a vegetarian.